-The Bishops’ Conference of England and Wales, has agreed that the cessation of public liturgies should begin from Friday evening 20th March 2020.
-Because of the situation the Church finds herself in, the obligation for the faithful to attend Holy Mass on a Sunday or Holy day of Obligation is removed, until further notice.
+The Bishops’ Conference of England and Wales, has agreed that the obligation for the faithful to attend Holy Mass on a Sunday or Holy day of Obligation remains removed, until further notice due to the Coronavirus pandemic.

 As parish priest of Holy Cross and St Francis, Walmley, part of the Catholic Archdiocese of Birmingham, I am delighted to welcome you to our newly updated parish website.